mattywhee/powershell/README.md

 ## 🚀 Purpose

-Streamline your admin workflows, automate repetitive tasks, and gain deeper insights into your Microsoft 365 tenant—all through scriptable magic.
+Streamline your admin workflows, automate repetitive tasks, and gain deeper insights into your Microsoft 365 tenant.

+Inspired by Maester.dev.

 ## 📦 What's Inside